radrich/richarmstrong.net/_posts/2022-04-05-spacer-on-that-ass.md

 {% include img.html img="img/on-that-ass/9.jpg" %}
 {% include img.html img="img/on-that-ass/11.jpg" %}

+Below: the socks.
-{% include img.html img="img/on-that-ass/13.jpg" caption="The socks" %}
+{% include img.html img="img/on-that-ass/13.jpg" %}
 {% include img.html img="img/on-that-ass/14.jpg" %}
 {% include img.html img="img/on-that-ass/15.jpg" %}

+Below: the original pattern, designed in Adobe Fresco and Adobe Illustrator.

-{% include img.html img="img/on-that-ass/pattern-orig.png" caption="The original pattern" %}
+{% include img.html img="img/on-that-ass/pattern-orig.png" %}

 The *On That Ass* team came up with a great campaign and visuals for the design too.
-And socks!

 {% include img.html img="img/on-that-ass/spacer.jpg" caption="Whether they sent a man into outer space is debatable—I do, however, like to think my design has been where I haven’t" %}